Nekonardo/problem_solution/README.md

 # Problem solution

-This repsitory is a solution for the sample coding task and following presentation.
+This repository is a solution for the sample coding task and following presentation.

 ## Installation